msergeant/sudoku-hint-machine/README.md

 Tests are  written in [Jasmine](http://jasmine.github.io/).
 You can install [Jasmine in several ways](https://github.com/jasmine/jasmine#installation).

+The SpecRunner expects jasmine files to be at spec/jasmine.
 To run the tests:

     mkdir spec/jasmine

     [Download this version of it](https://github.com/jasmine/jasmine/releases/download/v2.3.4/jasmine-standalone-2.3.4.zip) and save it to the above directory.

     unzip jasmine-standalone-2.3.4.zip

     Then just open the file spec/SpecRunner.html in a browser.